i-MSCP/plugins/incubator/OwnDDNS/README.md

 See the plugins/OwnDDNS/config.php file.

 ### IMPORTANT
 Some FRITZ!Box models don't work with a SSL url.
+You must use the non ssl url, even if the ssl feature of the panel is activated.
-FRITZ!Box model: 3270, 7250, 7270
+FRITZ!Box model: 3270, 7170, 7250, 7270

 ### AUTHORS AND CONTRIBUTORS